escauley/HowTos/docs/HPCDME/transfer.md

 Rawdata or Project folders from Biowulf can be parked at a secure location after the analysis has reached a endpoint.
 Traditionally, CCBR analysts had access to the GridFTP Globus Archive for doing this.
 But, this Globus Archive has been running past 95% full lately.

-This document outlines how a projects folder can be directly parked on HPCDME as a single \"tar.gz\" ball.
+This document outlines how a projects folder can be directly parked on HPCDME as a single "tar.gz" ball.
 It is assumed that HPC DME API CLUs are already setup as per [these](https://ccbr.github.io/HowTos/HPCDME/setup/) instructions.

 Here are the steps: